Lakefly ’25 Preview: Confidence, Devotion and Heart

-The Lakefly Writers Conference and Book Fair are sponsored by the Oshkosh Public Library in partnership with the Oshkosh Area Writers Club, with support from the Wisconsin Writers Association and Lake Literary Center, Fond du Lac.
+The Lakefly Writer Conference is sponsored by the Oshkosh Public Library in partnership with the Oshkosh Area Writers Club.
+Additional sponsors include the Wisconsin Writers Association and Lake Literary Center, Fond du Lac.

-Lakefly ’25 Preview: Log Lines, Literary Magazines and More!
-Read More »
+Lakefly ’25 Preview: Confidence, Devotion and Heart Read More »

 Judith Maupin openly and enthusiastically discusses the lifelong pursuit, fascination and appreciation of murder in its many forms from real life, television, movies, acting and in our beloved books.
 Not a great conversation starter, but it has been, however, a mainstay of Judith’s.
 While not pursuing murder, Judith enjoys her murder free real life with her twelve year-old twins and husband (who seems to need to sleep with one eye open) while imagining attempting to write a series of fiction murder books. locally based, fine tuning her murder mystery play and ongoing acting on stage in local theatrical murder mysteries.